neooffice/NeoOffice/README.txt

 Steps for building on 10.8 Mountain Lion for Intel
 --------------------------------------------------

-At this time, the NeoOffice will not build on Mac OS X 10.8 Mountain Lion.
-This section is only for keeping track of the requirements that we have found so far.
+At this time, the NeoOffice will only build on Mac OS X 10.8 Mountain Lion.

 1. Make sure that you have downloaded and installed the following dependencies from http://developer.apple.com/ website:

    Xcode Tools v4.6.3